230 student reviews

 - How exchange rates get factored into international procurement transactions

 - Currency risks associated with international procurement transactions

 - How hedging tools like forward contracts and options are used to protect buying organizations from cost increases

-- 3 ways that products are services are priced and a currency strategy for each
+- 3 ways that products and services are priced and a currency strategy for each

 - The increased significance of accurate forecasts in international transactions and how poor forecasts impact cost